iotaledger/introduction-docs/docs/libraries/client.md

 - Generate addresses
 - Interact with an IOTA node

-If you mainly intend to process value transfers we recommend you to use our stateful [wallet library](./wallet.md) instead.
+If you mainly intend to process value transfers, we recommend you use our stateful [wallet library](./wallet.md) instead.

 [IOTA Client Library full documentation](https://client-lib.docs.iota.org)